certifaction/hinsign-cli/README.md

 * Actor (user identity)
 * Timestamp of action

-The audit log should ensure that the use of the service is transparent.
-The audit log can also be used to identify and correct any misuse.
-The corrections can be done in bulk.
-However, they are limited to the revoking of wrongly issued E-Prescriptions.
+The audit log ensures a transparent use of the service.
+The audit log may also be used to identify and correct any misuse.
 The audit log does not contain any E-Prescription data, with the exception of its ID.

-### 2.5.
+### 2.4.
 Rules

 | Action   | Rules                                                                                                                                                                                                                                                                                                      |
 |:---------|:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|